Happy New Year!

 Figuring It Out at Bletchley Park 1939 – 1945

 The reissue of this resource book has been on the cards for a couple of years now.
-A PDF copy of the book is still for sale on Scribd.
-I will also make it available to buy on the Bletchley Park Research website during January 2017.
+A PDF copy of the book on the Bletchley Park Research website during March 2017.

 The text in the revised edition includes more background on each department, Hut and building on the Bletchley Park site to go with the numerical data charting the growth of Bletchley Park between 1939 and 1945.
 There is also about fifty new tables covering merchant shipping and Bomber Command.